lionell/pollard/README.md

 # Concurrent Rho algorithm

-This is concurrent implementation of Pollard's Rho algorithm in Go.
+Implementation of Pollard's Rho algorithm in Go.
 It also contains sequential implementation in Python(see `main.py`).

 ## How it works